 Theseus quips that this kind of feeling, combined with your best friend dying, could come near to looking like sadness.

-There follow some more snarky play-by-play comments from the gallery of nobles and "Thisbe" comes in to end the play.
+The gallery of nobles offer more snarky play-by-play comments, then "Thisbe" comes in to end the play.

 Thisbe is all "woe is me" in a comically tragic style, mourning her lover's lily lips, cherry nose, and yellow cheeks.